objectmikael/Columbia-University-Fintech-2023/Module 1/Weekly Challenge - Case Study/README.md

 		- Zip Pay: a digital wallet and credit account that allows users to make purchases with participating merchants and pay for them later in interest-free installments.
 		- Zip Money: a higher credit limit product designed for larger purchases and longer-term payment options.
 It provides consumers with a line of credit for amounts typically above what is available through Zip Pay.
 Zip Money offers interest-free periods for up to 36 months.
 	- **Prospects**
 		- Debit Card: Growth in the BNPL space is directly related with increased customer engagement.
 Debit cards are excepted by almost all merhcnats worldwide, so keeping a customer in Zip's ecosystem, will allow them to capitalize on the BNPL side of the business.
-			> "top of wallet"
+A goal for most BNPL providers is to have their product be ```top of wallet``` for consumers which means its their first or most accessible choice for payment.

 		- Financial Wellness Dashboard: Consumers today are increasingly becoming more invested in their financial wellbeing, given the hike in interest rates.
 An integrated dashboard in Zip's app may increase time-on-app which should have a direct correlation to increase transactions per user.

 * Why do you think that offering this product or service would benefit the company?
-	> Stay Within the Ecosystem
+	- Offering the two products above will allow consumers to ```Stay Within the Zip Co Ecosystem``` longer, which can enhance user enaggement and position the company as a comprehensive financial planner.

 * What technologies would this additional product or service utilize?
+	- Debit Cards:
+		- Near Field Communication (NFC) for contactless payments.
+		- Advanced encryption for secure transactions.
+	- Financial Wellness Dashboard
+		- API integrations to collect financial data.
+		- Advanced analytics for personal financial insights.

 * Why are these technologies appropriate for your solution?
+	- NFC aligns with modern payment preferences.
+	- Encryption builds trust with the brand to secure a users' financial data.
+	- API integration creates a more holistic view of a user's transactional history.
+	- Analytics provide users with the power/data to make better decisions w.r.t spending and financial habits.

 ## Addendum - Works Cited